RADMONQA/radiation_monitors_app/README.md

 ## Installation

-1. Copy the `.env.example` file to `.env` and update the values as needed.
+1. Copy the `.env.template` file to `.env` and update the values as needed.
     ```bash
-    $ cp .env.example .env
+    $ cp .env.template .env
     ```

 1. Build the docker image